davidsowerby/takkan/README.md

-# precept_script
+# takkan_script

-Defines and validates a Precept script
+Defines and validates a Takkan script

 ## Usage

-Useful only with [Precept](https://www.preceptblog.co.uk/) as far as I know !
+Useful only with [Takkan](https://www.takkan.org/) as far as I know !

 ## Build